ThreeSixtyGiving/standard/documentation/getdata.md

 This documentation is maintained on GitHub [https://github.com/ThreeSixtyGiving/standard/tree/master/documentation/getdata](https://github.com/ThreeSixtyGiving/standard/tree/master/documentation/getdata)

-As the documentation changes we will publish a changelog on the home page.
+As the documentation changes we will publish a changelog on this page.

 ### How do I report bugs